Showing posts with label ecclesiality. Show all posts

 So what about the Carthusian monks whose books are signed "A Carthusian"?
 (I'm pretty sure they use this more than they use "anonymous.")
 Strictly speaking, they are neither remaining anonymous nor refusing to be transparent.
 They are providing the name of the Order they belong to and that Order is the responsible party here.
 That Order is publishing in a way that makes the entire congregation responsible to the Church and larger world for what is being published in their name.
 And that is the key to the situation, being responsible for what one says or does and who one is in the Church and larger world.
 But c 603 hermits do not belong to an Order.
 They are diocesan hermits, hermits admitted to public standing by a diocesan bishop and responsible to the People of that local Church as well as the larger Church for this public vocation.
 Can they remain anonymous?
 Yes, once professed, they could choose to make this part of their eremitical hiddenness (though it need not be).
 But let's be clear, they could not do that AND violate their chosen hiddenness by public expressions (blogs, videos, articles, publications) as a diocesan hermit!
 One simply cannot claim anonymity AND a public ecclesial identity at the same time.
 That is inconsistent, dishonest, and disrespectful of those to whom one is writing or speaking, as well as to the diocese that has entrusted one with this vocation.

 On the internet, I sometimes find folks who insist on remaining anonymous and often tend to be dishonest, exploitative, and selfish.
 It is striking to me that they are free to publish almost anything they want, truth be damned, if that is what they desire, and they do it in the name of freedom.
 (It is really about license, not authentic freedom!)
 Were a c 603 hermit to claim anonymity while at the same time claiming to say or do what they say or do as a diocesan hermit, they would especially not be able to justify this claim in terms of eremitical hiddenness.
 Again, it would instead be an act of irresponsibility, perhaps even cowardice, and it would certainly fail to respect the persons who listen to or read their works.
-The only place this might be acceptable might be a situation where a journal (for instance) had taken responsibility for the quality of the hermit's published piece and the author's bona fides.
-But again, in this situation, as in the example from the Carthusians, someone is taking appropriate responsibility for readers, listeners, et al who have their own rights.
+The only place this might be acceptable would be a situation where a journal (for instance) had taken responsibility for the quality of the hermit's published piece and the author's bona fides.
+But again, in this situation, as in the example from the Carthusians, someone is taking appropriate responsibility for readers, listeners, et al who have their own rights

 Fortunately, diocesan hermits I know who had to deal with the question of not revealing their names or dioceses because of privacy and safety concerns chose to cease being active on the internet, while those who maintain a presence here do so openly and accept any reasonable risk.
-Both groups of individuals maintain an appropriate eremitical hiddenness (not an element of canon 603 in any case), a sufficiently protective privacy, and also a clear sense of respect for the public and ecclesial character of their vocations.
+Both groups of individuals maintain an appropriate eremitical hiddenness (not an explicit element of canon 603 in any case), a sufficiently protective privacy, and also a clear sense of respect for the public and ecclesial character of their vocations.
 I think you can see the striking difference between a public ecclesial vocation and a private non-canonical vocation, and also why I have insisted for more than 18 years that "public" in these matters is not about notoriety, etc., but correlative public and ecclesial rights and obligations.

 06 February 2019